This album is not to be confused with the trope titled Hail to the Thief.

 - Used extensively on some lines of "The Gloaming".

-- "Sit Down, Stand Up" after its beat switch.
+- "Sit Down, Stand Up" after its beat switch."AND THE RAINDROPS. (repeat ad infinitum)"

 - The ending of "Where I End and You Begin".

 - Concept Album: HTTT's political undertones/overtones make it a candidate.

 - Digital Piracy Is Evil: An unmastered version of Hail to the Thief was leaked onto the internet.
 Nigel Godrich was a bit disappointed because the release was far from finished, but Jonny Greenwood took a somewhat more optimistic approach:"Shame it's not a package with the artwork and all, but there you go.
 I feel bemused, though, not annoyed.
 I'm glad people like it, most of all.
 It's a little earlier than we'd expected, but there it is."

-- He also commented that he wasn't angry that the album was leaked, rather, he was angry about how it was leaked in an unfinished manner, much like with the Amnesiac leak as described earlier.
+- He also commented that he wasn't angry that the album was leaked, rather, he was angry about how it was leaked in an unfinished manner, much like with the Amnesiac leak.

-- Echoing Acoustics: Used extensively throughout the album, especially on Thom's voice (ex: "The Gloaming", "Scatterbrain"), to a beautifully chilling effect.
+- Echoing Acoustics: Used extensively throughout the album, especially on Thom's voice (ex: "The Gloaming", "Scatterbrain"), to desolate effect.

-- Either/Or Title: Every song on the album.
-Even the album itself has an alternate title: The Gloaming (which was actually its intended title before the band scrapped it under the belief it was too evocative of Progressive Rock, a genre to which they were constantly and unwillingly being compared).
+- Either/Or Title: Every song on the album has an alternate title, as does the album itself: The Gloaming (which was actually its intended title before the band scrapped it under the belief it was too evocative of Progressive Rock, a genre to which they were constantly and unwillingly being compared).

 - Even the Subtitler Is Stumped: The lyric booklet actually gives up on trying to understand what's said in the third quarter of "2 + 2 = 5" and just says:I try to sing along